The Blue Lagoon (novel)

 The Blue Lagoon is a coming-of-age romance novel written by Henry De Vere Stacpoole, first published by T. Fisher Unwin in 1908.
-The Blue Lagoon explores themes of love, childhood innocence, and the conflict between civilisation and the natural world.
+The Blue Lagoon explores themes of love, childhood innocence, and conflict between civilisation and nature.

 Plot summary

 The story centres on two cousins, Dick and Emmeline Lestrange, who are marooned with a galley cook on an island in the South Pacific Ocean following a shipwreck.
 The galley cook, Paddy Button, assumes responsibility for the children and teaches them how to survive, cautioning them to avoid the "arita" berries, which he calls "the never-wake-up berries".

 Two and a half years after the shipwreck, Paddy dies following a drinking binge.
 The children survive on their resourcefulness and the bounty of their remote paradise.
 They live in a hut and spend their days fishing, swimming, diving for pearls, and exploring the island.

 As time progresses, Dick and Emmeline undergo the natural process of maturing into young adults and develop romantic feelings for one another.
-Unaware of the complexities of human sexuality, they struggle to comprehend and articulate their growing physical attraction.
+Dick and Emmeline, unaware of the complexities of human sexuality, struggle to understand and express their growing physical attraction to each other.
 Eventually, they engage in an intimate act, which is portrayed as resembling the courtship rituals observed in the animal kingdom.

 Dick becomes attentive toward Emmeline, listening to her stories and bringing her gifts.
-Over several months they have sex and eventually, Emmeline becomes pregnant.
+Over several months they have sex, and eventually, Emmeline becomes pregnant.
 The couple does not understand the physical changes happening to Emmeline's body and does not know about childbirth.
 When the day comes for delivery, Emmeline disappears into the forest and returns with a child.
-They discover over time that the baby requires a name and they call him "Hannah" because they have only ever known an infant called by that name.
+They discover over time that the baby requires a name, and they call him "Hannah" because they have only ever known an infant called by that name.

 Dick and Emmeline teach Hannah how to swim, fish, throw spears and play in the mud.
 They survive a violent tropical cyclone and other natural hazards of island life.